 “Seeds and fruits eaten by animals may later be regurgitated or excreted unharmed, but some animals destroy most of the seeds they eat.
 In feeding experiments on a tapir in Costa Rica, Janzen (1981) found that all seeds of one species and 78% of another were killed when ingested.
 Fruits and seeds are often eaten and dispersed by ground-living animals after falling to the forest floor.
 Rodents, such as Agoutis (Dasyprocta), make hoards of seeds, some of which may germinate before they are used.
 In some tropical trees the percentage germination is significantly higher if the seeds have passed through birds, monkeys or bats. e.g. in Cecropia palmata.”
 (Cecropia species are usually a very important and major component of forest regrowth in Latin America).
 (Richards 1998). p 110.

 Given the above, it is concerning to consider the possible ecological repurcussions which may have occurred due to the extinction of the passenger pigeon in North America, which ate fruits and existed in flocks of millions.

 Over time, these techniques combined (FMNR, planned grazing, AID plus seeds treatment) could be used to not only halt encroaching desertification and ameliorate the local climate, but could even provide a solid base of healthy vegetation from which to revegetate and drive back the desert.

 As an aside, some Australian Acacias have been used with great success in the Sahel region of Africa.
-The seeds of Acacia holosericea, Acacia torulosa and many other legumes could successfully be dispersed by livestock.
+The seeds of Acacia holosericea, Acacia torulosa and many other legumes could perhaps be successfully be dispersed by livestock.
 For more information, visit www.worldwidewattle.com and http://www.worldwidewattle.com/infogallery/utilisation/sehel.php/, and “Domestication of Australian Acacias for the Sahelian zone of West Africa”.
 Also, http://www.beyondsubsistence.org.au/.

 “The greatest service which can be rendered any country